Touffy/JSSCxml/README.md

 You can't `<send>` or receive remote events (of any type) with I/O Processors, but you can already use the included custom `<fetch>` element to get similar results in a client-server fashion.

-`<invoke>` is now being implemented (but mostly functional now) and, as mentionned above, you can't send SCXML events over HTTP.
+As mentionned above, you can't send SCXML events over HTTP.
 Support is planned for listening for remote events (from predefined hosts) with the EventSource protocol built-in.

 Current Features:

 - ECMAScript is the only supported datamodel
-- core algorithm is fully conformant with the stable parts of the spec (except `<invoke>`)
+- core algorithm is fully conformant with the stable parts of the spec
 - transition preemption is currently slightly different (work in progress in the Working Group, stay tuned)
 - all executable content works as specified, except `<send>` in some cases (see above)
 - DOM interaction is fully supported